HailXD/SC1015-MiniProject/README.md

 ## Recommendations
 - Go hybrid, rely not just on game descriptions but also on metadata and content features
-- Could experiment with importance level of each feature, and play with the weights of each feature to see if it improves the recommendation accuracy
+- Could experiment with importance level of each feature, and play with the weights of each feature to see if it improves the recommendation accuracy or use PCA (principal component analysis) to determine the importance of each feature
 - No way to test the model at the moment, could scrape actual recommendations from steam and compare with our model's recommendations to see if they are similar

 ## Conclusion